-You'll need to prepare bylaws that comply with Tennessee law and contain the rules and procedures your corporation will follow for holding meetings, electing officers and directors, and taking care of other corporate formalities required in Tennessee.
-For more information, see Nolo's article Nonprofit Formation Documents: Articles of Incorporation, Bylaws, and Organizational Minutes, or, for help creating your bylaws, see Nolo's book How to Form a Nonprofit Corporation, by Anthony Mancuso (Nolo).
-Your bylaws do not need to be filed with the Tennessee Department of State -- they are your internal operating manual.
+Before you file your articles of incorporation, you'll need to have bylaws that comply with Tennessee law.
+Your bylaws contain the rules and procedures your corporation will follow for holding meetings, electing officers and directors, and taking care of other corporate formalities required in Tennessee.
+Your bylaws do not need to be filed with the state -- they are your internal operating manual.

 Your first board meeting is usually referred to as the organizational meeting of the board.
 The board should take such actions as:

 After the meeting is completed, minutes of the meeting should be created.

-You should set up a corporate records binder for your nonprofit to hold important document such as your charter, bylaws, and minutes of meetings.
+Set up a corporate records binder to hold the corporation's articles, bylaws, consent forms, minutes, and other important documents.

 For more information, as well as minutes forms, consent forms, and other resolutions, see Nonprofit Meetings, Minutes & Records, by Anthony Mancuso (Nolo).

-To obtain federal tax-exempt status, you need to complete and file IRS Form 1023 with the IRS.
+To obtain federal tax-exempt status from the IRS, you will need to complete and file IRS Form 1023, Application for Recognition of Exemption Under Section 501(c)(3) of the Internal Revenue Code.
 This long and detailed form asks for lots of information about your organization, including its history, finances, organizational structure, governance policies, operations, activities, and more.
-For more information, see Nolo's article How to Obtain 501(c)(3) Tax-Exempt Status for Your Nonprofit, or for line-by-line instruction on how to complete the form, see How to Form a Nonprofit Corporation, by Anthony Mancuso (Nolo).
+For line-by-line instructions on how to complete the Form 1023, see How to Form a Nonprofit Corporation, by Anthony Mancuso (Nolo).